texfaq/texfaq.github.io/FAQ-TUGstar.md

 of TeX vendors and TeX consultants.
 Back articles from _TUGboat_ are also available.

-Some time ago, TUG established a ''technical council'', whose task was to oversee the development of TeXnical projects.
+Some time ago, TUG established a "technical council", whose task was to oversee the development of TeXnical projects.
 Most such projects nowadays go on their way without any support from TUG, but TUG's web site lists its